White Bean and Sausage Soup is hearty, creamy, and packed with flavorful veggies, seasoned Italian sausage, and tender white beans.

 • 1/2 teaspoon paprika

-• 2 tablespoons white flour
+• 2 tablespoons flour

-• 1 (15 oz.) can cannellini beans, drained & rinsed
+• 1 (15-ounce) can cannellini beans drained and rinsed

 • 2 bay leaves

-• 3 cups fresh baby spinach, coarsely chopped
+• 3 cups fresh baby spinach coarsely chopped

-• 1 cup heavy cream Note 2
+• 1 cup heavy cream see note 2

 • 3/4 cup whole milk